alutsu/cv-en/README.md

 # CV - João Victor Lopes Pimenta Miguel

+Age: 26

 e-mail: jovictor.miguel@gmail.com

+Formation: Computer Science - Post Graduate: Software Development for Mobile Devices

+County: Brazil

+State: Tocantins

+City: Palmas

-I'm a husband, developer, game dev just for fun, I like to watch some old comedy movies and chill out on my vacation days.
+I'm a husband, developer, game dev just for fun, I like to watch some old comedy movies, play some video games and chill out on my vacation days.

 Working on IT since 2010, mainly working focused on backend services with NodeJS, Python/Django and other languages.